Donearm/Cooking-Recipes/pizza_making.md

 In mixing bowl, mix together flour, sugar, yeast.

+Melt salt in tiepid/warm water.

-While mixing with flat paddle, slowly poor ice water into dry mixture.
+While mixing with flat paddle, slowly poor the water into dry mixture.

-Let stand for 10 minutes+ (allows yeast to interact with water)
+Let stand for 10 minutes+ (allows yeast to interact with water).

-Add salt and olive oil.
 Hand knead until combined.
+Add olive oil.
 Roll into a ball.

-Place in oiled bowl.
-Cover with plastic wrap and let sit for 12-24 hours.
-If 24 hours, first 12 in the fridge.
+Place in a covered bowl, in a warm place (22-23°C at least).
+Let it sit for up to 12 hours.
+Put in the fridge overnight, up to 24 hours.

+A few hours before preparing the pizza, leave from the fridge and let it sit at room temperature for 2-6 hours.
+As long as it is still growing and the exterior isn't drying up.

 An hour before preparing the pizza, put dough onto floured surface.
 Cut into two pieces.
 Pull the sides up and in until the bottom side resembles a dough ball.
 Flip over so that the clean looking side is on top and place onto floured cookie sheet.
 Lightly flour top, and cover with plastic wrap.
 Let rise for about an hour before flattening out and preparing pizza.